yirzhou/yirzhou.github.io.content/content/posts/vscode-remote-containers-cpp.md

 ### 4.2 `.devcontainer.json`

 First, we need to define how VSCode can build and open up a container in a special file: `.devcontainer.json`.
-This file can be standalone in your root project directory, or in a separate `.devcontainer` directory.
+This file can be standalone in your root project directory, or in a separate `.devcontainer` directory (`.devcontainer/devcontainer.json`, without the first dot if in the directory).

 We can set values of plenty of [properties](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) that define the locations of `docker-compose.yml`, `Dockerfile`, on-init and post-init commands, extensions we wish to install, and many more.
 For me, I have the following setup: